 Wildlife (Jungle) Safari in Nepal

 If you are a lover of wilderness and wildlife, then a wildlife safari in Nepal is one of the most incredible experiences that you can ever undertake.
-It means to say that while Nepal may be surrounded by mountains, it still has a number of interesting animals.
+While Nepal may be surrounded by mountains, it still has several interesting animals.

 Some of the natural attractions that are included are the jungle, where one can be privileged enough to see tigers, rhinos, and elephants.
 Whatever you like- being outdoors, taking photos, or seeing nature- once you come to visit, you will be specially catered to with a feel of the safari here.

 This astonishing creation can be witnessed in Nepal, either in Chitwan or Bardia National Park.
-You may avail yourself of either a jeep tour or an elephant-back tour with professional tour guides who ensure that your safety is guaranteed.
+You may avail yourself of either a jeep tour or an elephant-back tour.
+Professional tour guides ensure that your safety is guaranteed.

 Whether you are solo or headed as a family, every person will surely have a great time.
 Maybe a lifetime, a wildlife safari in Nepal is one thing you will never forget.